gravitational/workshop/k8sprod.md

 **Using Probes**

-We made a mistake, and no HTTP server is running there, but there is no indication of this as the parent process is still running.
+We made a mistake and the HTTP server is not running there but there is no indication of this as the parent process is still running.

-The first obvious fix is to use proper init system and monitor the status of the web service, however let's use this as an opportunity to use liveness probes:
+The first obvious fix is to use a proper init system and monitor the status of the web service.
+However, let's use this as an opportunity to use liveness probes:

 ```yaml